sefaozmenn/HumanMachineTeachersFiles/Portfolios/Martti Portfolio.md

 - Upon this mixed dataset I then applied Singular Value Decomposition again.
 This time, after reconstructing the newly predicted dataset using the two generated matrices, the prediction got a little bit closer to the ground truth.

 By iteratively applying those steps (``SVD``, ``Matrix Multiplication``, and ``Overlay original numbers``) we're able to approach the ground truth.
 Hereby creating an accurate recommendation for a singular user using a huge dataset of reviews from other users.
 This approach deemed too intricate  for first project.
 Thus we eventually used a different approach.

+This approach was based on a 2022 [paper written by Trevor Hastie, Michael Greenacre, and Patrick Groenen](https://www.nature.com/articles/s43586-022-00184-w)

 ### Decision Tree Classifier.